-- Indicator comes on or starts flashing while riding. - Indicator does not go off at speeds above 10 km/h (6 mph).
+- Indicator comes on or starts flashing while riding. - Indicator does not come on when the ignition switch is in the (On) position. - Indicator does not go off at speeds above 10 km/h (6 mph).

 If the ABS indicator stays on, your brakes will continue to work as a conventional system, but without the anti-locking function.

 The ABS indicator may flash if you turn the rear wheel while your motorcycle is lifted off the ground.
-In this case, turn the ignition switch to the O (Off) position, and then to the I (On) position again.
+In this case, turn the ignition switch to the $\bigcirc$ (Off) position, and then to the $|\!|$ (On) position again.
 The ABS indicator will go off after your speed reaches 30 km/h (19 mph).